shulp2211/minnn/docs/source/reference_descriptions/consensus.rst

-Consensus action is used to calculate consensus sequences for all combinations of barcode values.
-It also allows to find multiple consensuses in the same combination of barcodes if there are multiple sequences with the same barcodes in the data.
-Consensus action uses multi-sequence alignment to put multiple sequences to the same coordinate system.
-Then it calculate consensus letter (or deletion) for each position.
-Consensus action works in 2 stages: first it aligns the cluster (group of sequences with same barcodes) to the best sequence from this cluster; best sequence is determined by length and quality.
-On 2nd stage, it aligns all sequences from this cluster to the consensus from 1st stage.
-After both stages, quality trimming is performed on both sides of the consensus, and if the resulting sequence is too short, this consensus is discarded.
-Sequences that have low alignment score with the best sequence are not included in consensus calculation.
+.. include:: reference_descriptions/consensus-header.rst

+Consensus action aligns multiple sequences by searching the most frequent K-mer in all of these sequences and then placing all of these sequences to the same coordinate system by offset of the most frequent K-mer in each of the sequences.
+Sequences where the most frequent K-mer (with allowed number of errors specified by :code:`--kmer-max-errors` argument) is not found are marked as remaining sequences and not included in current consensus calculation.
+Then consensus action calculates consensus from the current cluster of sequences that are already positioned in the same coordinate system.
+After this, quality trimming is performed on both sides of the consensus, and if the resulting sequence is too short, this consensus is discarded.
 But if there are many remaining sequences (both in case that consensus was calculated and in case it was discarded), next consensus calculation will start with the cluster of remaining sequences.

-**Important:** :ref:`sort` action must be used before consensus action with the same groups in :code:`--groups` argument as in consensus action, otherwise the results of consensus action will be wrong!

-:code:`--groups` argument with space separated list of groups can be specified in consensus action to specify which groups will be used for consensus calculation.
-If :code:`--groups` argument is missing, all groups from input file (except built-in groups :code:`R1`, :code:`R2` etc) will be used. :code:`--input` and :code:`--output` arguments are optional, and if they are missing, stdin and stdout will be used instead of input and output files.
+:code:`--groups` argument with space separated list of groups must be specified in consensus action to specify which groups will be used for consensus calculation.
+This argument is mandatory. :code:`--input` and :code:`--output` arguments are optional, and if they are missing, stdin and stdout will be used instead of input and output files.

 Examples for consensus action: